- It is used to treat upset stomach and throwing up.

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.

-- Do not smoke or use other forms of cannabis (marijuana) while taking this drug.
-Talk with your doctor.
+- Be sure your child does not smoke marijuana while taking this drug.
+Talk with the doctor.

-- This drug may cause mood changes when you start taking it.
-Be sure there is someone you can trust to help you if needed when you take this drug.
+- This drug may cause mood changes when your child starts taking it.
+Be sure there is someone you can trust to help your child if needed when your child takes this drug.